 - Meet with the treasurer and the principal to go over budget and expenditures.

-- Coordinate volunteers for various events throughout the school year.
+- Help coordinate volunteers for various events throughout the school year and create committees for larger events

 - Assume duties in the absence of the President